Budget Caps

 Per-service cost breakdown

 convox cost --app myapp returns a breakdown array with the cumulative spend, instance type, and bucket name for every service that has been observed running this month.
-The breakdown populates from accumulator ticks (default 10 minutes apart) and grows monotonically until month rollover, at which point it resets to zero alongside currentMonthSpendUsd.
+The breakdown grows over the month and resets to zero at month rollover alongside currentMonthSpendUsd.

-• _unattributed — pods with no service label (system-injected sidecars, KEDA scalers, anything not user-deployed).
-Their spend stays visible in the breakdown without polluting any user-deployed service's row.
+• _unattributed: spend for pods with no service label (system sidecars, autoscaler components, anything not user-deployed).
+Kept visible without inflating any user-deployed service's row.

 Edge cases:

 • Service deleted mid-month.
-The deleted service's accumulated spend remains in the breakdown until the month rollover.
-Operator intuition: "I ran this service for a week, it cost $50; deleting it doesn't make the $50 go away."
+The deleted service's accumulated spend remains in the breakdown until month rollover.
+You ran the service for part of the month, so its cost stays attributed for that month.

 • Service renamed mid-month.
 The old name keeps its pre-rename spend; the new name accumulates from the rename point forward.
-Both rows appear until rollover, summing to the correct app total.
+Both rows appear until rollover and sum to the correct app total.

-• Bucket cap.
-The breakdown is capped at 1000 entries per app.
-Once full, existing rows continue to accumulate but new services are dropped from this month's breakdown.
-The rack logs at=per_service_truncated count=N and also fires an app:budget:per-service-truncated audit event on every truncating tick (data.dropped, data.cap, data.app); subscribe via webhook or convox events list -a <app> to surface it without log access.
-Practical apps stay well under the cap; if you hit it, audit the per-tick label set for unbounded service-name churn.
+• Per-app entry cap.
+The breakdown holds up to 1000 services per app.
+Once full, existing rows keep accumulating but new services are dropped from this month's breakdown, and an app:budget:per-service-truncated event fires.
+Subscribe via webhook to surface it.
+Most apps stay well under the cap; if you hit it, check for unbounded service-name churn.

 • Pre-3.24.6 history.
-Per-service attribution starts populating from the first tick after upgrade.
-Spend that accumulated before the upgrade remains in currentMonthSpendUsd (the total) but is not retroactively attributed.
+Per-service attribution starts populating after upgrade.
+Spend accumulated before the upgrade remains in the app total (currentMonthSpendUsd) but is not retroactively attributed.

 • Rolling back.
-Total spend (currentMonthSpendUsd) survives a downgrade-then-re-upgrade round-trip.
-Per-service attribution does not — the older binary drops the unknown fields on its first tick.
-After re-upgrading, the breakdown re-populates from the next tick forward.
+Total spend survives a downgrade-then-re-upgrade round trip.
+Per-service attribution does not; an older rack drops the per-service fields, and the breakdown re-populates after re-upgrading.

 The breakdown surfaces in convox cost, the Console budget panel, and the auto-shutdown shutdownOrder: largest-cost ranking.
 With per-service spends populated, largest-cost shuts down the most expensive service first.

 Every budget mutation emits an audit event with an actor field identifying who triggered the action.
-From 3.24.6 onward the rack honors a ack_by form parameter passed alongside the request body and records its value as the persisted actor instead of the basic-auth literal rack-password.
-When the form parameter is absent or empty, the rack falls back to the JWT-derived caller (typically rack-password for basic-auth clients or the system user for internal callers), preserving pre-3.24.6 behavior.
+From 3.24.6 onward, when the request supplies an acknowledging identity (the Console passes the authenticated admin's email, and the CLI derives it from your authenticated identity), the rack records that value as the actor.
+When no such value is supplied, the rack falls back to the caller derived from the request credentials (typically rack-password for basic-auth clients), preserving pre-3.24.6 behavior.

 Troubleshooting